sides italian

 • Grain swap: Try barley or wheat berries with the same method

-• Herb changes: Mint or dill work beautifully
+• Herb changes: Mint or dill work well

 Leftovers

-Keeps for 5 days in the refrigerator.
-Excellent cold as a grain salad—just add a splash more olive oil and lemon juice.
+Keeps for 4 days in the refrigerator.
+I reheat it with a splash of broth, or serve it cold with more olive oil and lemon.